Sebastes levis

 Sebastes levis, the cowcod or cow rockfish, is a species of marine ray-finned fish belonging to the subfamily Sebastinae, the rockfishes, part of the family Scorpaenidae.
-It is found in the eastern Pacific Ocean.
+It is found in the Eastern Pacific Ocean.

-Taxonomy
+Taxonomy and etymology

 Sebastes levis was first was first formally described in 1878 by the American ichthyologists Carl H. Eigenmann and Rosa Smith Eigenmann with the type locality given as the Cortes Bank off San Diego, California.
 Some authorities classify this species in the subgenus Hispaniscus.
-The specific name levis means “light” or “mild”, the Eigenmanns did not explain this allusion, it may refer to the pink, occasionally, pale-orange color of adults i.e not red.
-Alternatively, as suggested by Jordan and Evermann in 1898, the name may mean “capricious or fantastic”, this suggestion was not explained but may refer to the rapid colour changes this species can perform.
+The specific name levis means "light" or "mild."
+The Eigenmanns did not explain this allusion, but it may refer to the pink, occasionally, pale-orange color of adults, i.e not red.
+Alternatively, as suggested by Jordan and Evermann in 1898, the name may mean "capricious or fantastic," this suggestion was not explained but may refer to the rapid color changes this species can perform.